 Please review these instructions carefully before starting to complete the complaint form.
 It is designed to help you organize facts and define your concerns so the Workforce Board can assist you in resolving your grievance against a private career school.
-Please note the following limitations that govern complaint handling by our agency under current State regulations.

 Please note: The Workforce Board cannot mediate a complaint filed by anyone other than a current or former student of a private vocational school that is subject to RCW 28C.10.

 |Time frame for filing a complaint varies

 ||Once you withdraw, are terminated, or graduate, you have one year from your last date of attendance to file a complaint.

 |Distance education students